Gouda cheese: Chemical properties

-Casein (the primary protein found in cows' milk) is the predominant type of protein found in Gouda cheese, leading to the cheese's high protein content.
-During the manufacturing process, casein coagulates to create curds, contributing to the cheese's stiffness and overall structure.
+Gouda cheese has variable moisture content, 25-46%; fat content, 21-49% by weight, 37-80% of dry matter; and salt content, 0.9-2.4%.

+Six compounds are the principal sources of Gouda's flavor and aroma: diacetyl, 2-methylbutanal, 3-methylbutanal, methional, ethyl butyrate, and acetic acid.

 Flavour

-Gouda cheese is recognised for its diverse flavour profile.
-Depending on its age, Gouda cheese can exhibit a wide range of flavour qualities: from mild and creamy, to harsh and acidic.
+Depending on its age, Gouda exhibits a wide range of flavours: from mild and creamy, to harsh and acidic.
 These flavours develop as Gouda cheeses reach the medium stage of maturation; showing extra whey, sour aromatics, and a somewhat cooked or milky essence are indicators of the cheese's increasing complexity.
 Matured Gouda has a rich, caramel-like flavour, developed after prolonged ripening, along with brothy and malty or nutty undertones.
 Depending on how long the cheese has been aged, the finish can range from silky to sharp.